espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Furious Grab.md

 * * *

 You grab your foe while it's distracted by your attack.
-The foe you hit becomes [[Grabbed]], as if you had succeeded at an Athletics check to [[Grapple]] the foe.
+The foe you hit becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]], as if you had succeeded at an Athletics check to [[Grapple]] the foe.